d3x0r/sack.vfs/README.md

 ```

 ## Objects
+This is the object returned from require( 'sack.vfs' );

 ```
 vfs = {
     ComPort(comport) - access to com ports.
+    JSON - A json parser.
+        parse(string) - result with a V8 object created from the json string.
+        1/2 the speed of Node's parser; no real reason to use this.
+        // var o = vfs.JSON.parse(s)
-    JSON - A json parser. has a method parse(string) which results with a V8 object created from the json.
-1/2 the speed of Node's parser; no real reason to use this. mkdir(pathname) - utility function to make directories which might not exist before volume does; (volume auto creates directories now) parameters - (pathname)
+    mkdir(pathname) - utility function to make directories which might not exist before volume does; (volume auto creates directories now) parameters - (pathname)
                 path to create- will created missing parent path parts too.
     Sqlite(dbName) - an interface to sqlite which can open databases in the volume. parameters - ( databaseName )
                 databaseName maybe a simple ODBC name; if the name ends with .db, it is assumed to be a sqlite database.
-If ODBC is not available, it may be assumed that the name will just be a sqlite database name. extra syntax - if the name starts with a $, then the next word after $ and before the next @ or $ is used to select a sqlite vfs name.( https://sqlite.org/vfs.html )  if the name is 'sack' then after @ and before the next $ is specified a mounted filesystem name.
+                If ODBC is not available, it may be assumed that the name will just be a sqlite database name. extra syntax - if the name starts with a $, then the next word after $ and before the next @ or $ is used to select a sqlite vfs name.( https://sqlite.org/vfs.html )
+                   if the name is 'sack' then after @ and before the next $ is specified a mounted filesystem name.
         Sqlite has methods available on it to access native program options.
         Sqlite.op( opName, defaultValue ) - read/write default option database option.
         Sqlite.so( opName, newValue ) - write new value to default option database.